 Our church has a lot of property, most of which is undeveloped.
-A few years ago a couple from our church asked if they could use a small patch of that land to plant a community garden.
+Many years ago now, a couple from our church asked if they could use a small patch of that land to plant a community garden.
 At first I was a little hesitant, but I agreed to let these folks plant their little garden as long as it didn’t cost the church too much money, and as long as it didn’t require any extra work from me.
 I had to admit, I was fascinated watching the whole process, from the cultivation of the ground to the actual planting.
-In the years we had that grade, we actually reaped quite a bit of vegetables.
-Personally, I was a big fan of the little cherry tomatoes, and so was my grandson, Jaxon.
+In the years we had that garden, we actually reaped quite a bit of vegetables.
+Personally, I was a big fan of the little cherry tomatoes and so was my grandson, Jaxon.
 Whenever he was at the church, we always walked back to the garden to eat a few.
-One day, I was out in the garden with one of the men, and he noticed a rather large green caterpillar on one of the tomato plants, very similar to the one pictured above.
+One day, I was out in the garden with one of the men and he noticed a rather large green caterpillar on one of the tomato plants, very similar to the one pictured above.
 After careful inspection, he discovered another one on another plant.
-If left unchecked these pests would have completely consumed all of the plants, and our little garden would have been ruined.
+If left unchecked these pests would have completely consumed all of the plant and our little garden would have been ruined.

 In our text today, we read about God’s vineyard, the Nation of Israel.
 God found his vineyard in ruins, and He asked the question: “What could have been done more to my vineyard, that I have not done in it?”
 That is a good question.
 What more could God have done?
 He gave them everything that they needed to thrive as a nation, and for a while, they did just that; but eventually sin, like those nasty caterpillars, crept in and destroyed the vineyard.

 Though this passage is written for and about Israel, I believe that there are some great principles here that we can apply today.
-I believe applications can be made to our individual Christian lives, and also to our families, and even to the local churches.
+I believe applications can be made to our individual Christian lives and also to our families, and even to the local churches.
 Each one of these areas are a type of vineyard that belongs to the Lord.
 What can we do with all that God has given us in order to thrive and produce the fruit that God wants to produce through us?

 1 We must use good seed.
 God has given us the Word of God.
 Why would we want to use the corruptible seed of man’s philosophies.
 Years ago, I made the decision that my life was going to be established with and directed by the Bible.